olena-syrotenko/spring-framework-basics/README.md

 </bean>
 ```

-If we need to set bean that will not be reused we can defune ***inner bean*** using `bean` element inside a particular property or collection.
+If we need to set bean that will not be reused we can define ***inner bean*** using `bean` element inside a particular property or collection.

 ```xml
 <bean name="shoppingCart" class="assignment.ShoppingCart">